bytefair/scentric/readme.md

 ## Planned Additions

-* syntax highlighting for posting code
+* syntax highlighting for posting code via Rainbow
 * vertical and horitzontal grid guides defined by developer
 * semantic grid using less?
 * pulling in additional useful PHP into functions.php